Digital Advertising

 The Evolution of Programmatic Advertising

-Modern advertising is powered by artificial intelligence and advanced analytics, which allows marketers to provide more relevant content to potential customers.
+Modern advertising is powered by Artificial Intelligence and advanced analytics, which allows marketers to provide more relevant content to potential customers.
 However, just two decades ago, marketers had no such advantage.
-So what is programmatic advertising, and how did it come about?
+So what is programmatic advertising, where did it come from, and how does it work?

 In this article, you will learn about: